trustoverip/tswg-acdc-specification/spec/spec.md

 #### ACDCs as secure graph fragments of a globally distributed property graph (PG)

-A set of ACDCs as nodes connected by edges forms a labeled property graph (LPG) or property graph (PG) for short [@PGM][@Dots][@KG].
+A set of ACDCs as nodes connected by edges forms a labeled property graph (LPG) or property graph (PG) for short [[ref: PGM]] [[ref: Dots]] [[ref: KG]].
 Property graphs have properties not only in the nodes but also in the edges.
 The properties of each node (ACDC) are provided essentially by its Attribute Section.
 The properties of each edge are provided by the combination of Edge blocks and Edge-group blocks.
 In this regard, the set of nested Edge-groups within a given top-level Edge Section, i.e., the `e` field block of a given ACDC, constitute a sub-graph of a super-graph of ACDCs where the nodes of the super-graph are ACDCs.
 The nodes of the sub-graph are the Edge-groups and Edges, not whole ACDCs.
 One of the attractive features of property graphs (PGs) is their support for different edge and node types, which enables nested sub-graphs that support the rich expression of complex logical or aggregative operations on groups of Edges and/or Edge-groups (as subnodes) within the top-level Edge Section, `e`, field of an ACDC (as supernode).

 To clarify, the Edge Section of an ACDC forms a sub-graph where each Edge block is a leaf of a branch in that sub-graph that terminates at the value of its node, `n`, field.
 Its node, `n` field, points to some other ACDC that is itself a sub-graph.
 The head of each sub-graph is the top level Edge-group, i.e. the Edge Section.
 Thus, an Edge block is a leaf with respect to the sub-graph formed by any nested Edge-group blocks in which the Edge appears.

 Abstractly, an ACDC with one or more edges may be viewed as a fragment of a larger distributed property graph where each ACDC Edge Section is a sub-graph.
 Each node in this larger graph is universally uniquely identified by the SAID of its ACDC.
 Recall that a SAID is a cryptographic digest.
 The local labels on each Edge block or Edge-group block are not universally uniquely resolvable, so they are inappropriate as a verifiable hook for resolving the edges in a globally distributed property graph.
 This requires resolving both nodes and edges.
 To enable both the node and its connecting edge to be globally uniquely resolvable, each Edge's block must also have a SAID, `d`, field.
 Recall that a SAID is a cryptographic digest.
-Therefore, it will universally and uniquely identify an edge with a given set of properties [@Hash], including the node it points to.
+Therefore, it will universally and uniquely identify an edge with a given set of properties [[ref: Hash]], including the node it points to.

 Thus, a given ACDC with its edges may be universally uniquely resolvable as a graph fragment of a larger graph.
 Moreover, because each ACDC with edges, i.e., a graph fragment, may be independently sourced and securely attributed, a distributed property graph can be securely assembled and verified fragment by fragment.
 To summarize, these features enable ACDCs to be used as securely attributed fragments of a globally distributed property graph (PG).
-This further enables such a property graph so assembled to serve as a global verifiable knowledge graph that crosses trust domains [@PGM][@Dots][@KG].
+This further enables such a property graph so assembled to serve as a global verifiable knowledge graph that crosses trust domains [[ref: PGM]] [[ref: Dots]] [[ref: KG]].

 The universal uniqueness of the ACDC SAIDs (nodes) and their Edge SAIDs enable the simplified discovery of ACDCs via service endpoints.
-The discovery of a service endpoint URL that provides database access to a copy of the ACDC may be bootstrapped via an OOBI (Out-Of-Band-Introduction) that links the service endpoint URL to the SAID of the ACDC or by the SAID of the Edge that points to the SAID of that ACDC [@OOBI_ID].
+The discovery of a service endpoint URL that provides database access to a copy of the ACDC may be bootstrapped via an OOBI (Out-Of-Band-Introduction) that links the service endpoint URL to the SAID of the ACDC or by the SAID of the Edge that points to the SAID of that ACDC [[ref: OOBI]].
 Alternatively, the Issuer may provide as an attachment at the time of issuance a copy of the referenced ACDC.
 In either case, after a successful exchange, the Issuee of any ACDC will have either a copy or a means of obtaining a copy of any referenced ACDCs as nodes in the edge sections of all referenced ACDCs.
 That Issuee will then have everything it needs to make a successful disclosure to some other Disclosee.
-This is the essence of Percolated discovery [@OOBI_ID].
+This is the essence of Percolated discovery [[ref: OOBI]].

 ::: issue
 https://github.com/trustoverip/tswg-acdc-specification/issues/26